-Situation Notification and consultation requirements Developing a site- specific ERP - sour well Notification of and consultation with members of the public within the EPZ are required prior to submitting an application to the AER for approval when - sour operations developing a sour well site-specific drilling and/or completion ERP - HVP pipeline - developing a sour operations ERP - cavern storage facility - developing an ERP for HVP pipeline and cavern storage facilities our our our or go talamy Consultation is required with the local authority and others listed in section 4.2 to confirm and coordinate each party's roles and responsibilities.
+Situation Notification and consultation requirements Developing a site- specific ERP - sour well - sour operations - HVP pipeline - cavern storage facility Notification of and consultation with members of the public within the EPZ are required prior to submitting an application to the AER for approval when - developing a sour well site-specific drilling and/or completion ERP - developing a sour operations ERP - developing an ERP for HVP pipeline and cavern storage facilities Consultation is required with the local authority and others listed in section 4.2 to confirm and coordinate each party's roles and responsibilities.
 Notification and consultation are required if an existing EPZ either increases or decreases from its current size based on the following: Change Action Change in EPZ size New EPZ is smaller than current EPZ Residents who are no longer within the EPZ and the local authority are to be notified and informed of the change.
 New EPZ is larger than current EPZ Residents within the expanded portion of the EPZ and the local authority are to be notified and informed of the change in accordance with the requirements in section 4.3.